WaiveCar/WaiveScreen/README.md

     * Arduino code
     * Power management
     * Cronjobs and etc scripts
+  * Admin - The web-based front-end administration, interfaces the AdDaemon
   * ScreenDaemon - see below
   * ScreenDisplay - see below
   * AdDaemon - see below